SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 - Creation of dynamic CSV, XML and JSON documents.
 - Accepts external input as variables.
 - Usage of variables in queries.
-- Ability to execute queries on LUDB, iterate over the results and use the returned values to create the response document.
+- Executes queries on an LUDB, iterates over the results and uses the returned values to create the response document.
 - Executes queries on interfaces other than Fabric.
 - Supports prepared statements.
 - Supports XML and JSON hierarchy, including queries in inner hierarchy levels.